 We must never give up in faith, for when we do not expect he will appear.

-Jack Jenn (author) from Nelson Bay NSW Australia. on August 04, 2020:
+Jack Jenn (author) from Living in hope on planet earth. on August 04, 2020:

 Thank you so much for reading the article and I'm glad you found something in it useful.
 Those words are an inspiration to me too and unlike that boy in the race who fell 3 times but rose again to finish what he started, I have fallen, oh so much more but He knows our every weakness (as does Satan) and as long as we never turn away, He will help us to our feet and set our direction again.
 I'm sure you can see that as a beautiful picture.
 No matter how weak we are His hand is still outstretched in love toward us.